jaypacamarra/Obstacle-avoiding-robot-st/README.md

 # Obstacle-avoiding-robot-st
 An obstacle avoiding robot featuring the STM32-G474RE MCU from STMicroelectronics.
-Other components used: HC-SR04, 5V Servo, and RGB LED
+Other components used:
+1. HC-SR04
+2. 5V Servo
+3. RGB LED